 The study of software engineering (SE) focuses on the entire lifecycle of software systems~\cite{kan2003metrics}, including stages like requirements elicitation~\cite{goguen1993techniques}, development~\cite{abrahamsson2017agile}, and quality assurance~\cite{tian2005software}, among others.
 This multifaceted discipline requires a broad spectrum of knowledge and skills to effectively tackle its inherent challenges in each stage.
-Integrating LMA systems into software engineering introduces numerous benefits: \begin{enumerate}[leftmargin=*] \item \textbf{Robustness and Fault Tolerance: } LMA systems address robustness issues through cross-examination in decision-making, akin to code reviews and automated testing frameworks, thus detecting and correcting faults early in the development process.
+Integrating LMA systems into software engineering introduces numerous benefits: \begin{enumerate}[leftmargin=*] \item \textbf{Autonomous Problem-Solving:} LMA systems can bring significant autonomy to SE tasks.
+It is an intuitive approach to divide high-level requirements into sub-tasks and detailed implementation, which mirrors agile and iterative methodologies~\cite{larman2004agile} where tasks are broken down and assigned to specialized teams or individuals.
+By automating this process, developers are freed to focus on strategic planning, design thinking, and innovation. \item \textbf{Robustness and Fault Tolerance: } LMA systems address robustness issues through cross-examination in decision-making, akin to code reviews and automated testing frameworks, thus detecting and correcting faults early in the development process.
 On their own, LLMs may produce unreliable outputs, known as {\em hallucination}~\cite{zhang2023siren, yang2023apidocbooster}, which can lead to bugs or system failure in software development.
-However, by employing methods like debating, examining, or validating responses from multiple agents, LMA systems ensure convergence on a single, more accurate and robust solution.
-This enhances the system’s reliability, error handling, and aligns with best practices in software quality assurance. \item \textbf{Autonomous Problem-Solving:} LMA systems can bring significant autonomy to SE tasks.
-It is an intuitive approach to divide high-level requirements into sub-tasks and detailed implementation, which mirrors agile and iterative methodologies~\cite{larman2004agile} where tasks are broken down and assigned to specialized teams or individuals.
-By automating this process, developers are freed to focus on strategic planning, design thinking, and innovation. \item \textbf{Scalability to Complex Systems:} The growth in complexity of software systems, with increasing lines of code, frameworks, and interdependencies, demands scalable solutions in project management and development practices.
+However, by employing methods like debating, examining, or validating responses from multiple agents, LMA systems ensure convergence on a single, more accurate, and robust solution.
+This enhances the system’s reliability and aligns with best practices in software quality assurance. \item \textbf{Scalability to Complex Systems:} The growth in complexity of software systems, with increasing lines of code, frameworks, and interdependencies, demands scalable solutions in project management and development practices.
 LMA systems offer an effective scaling solution by incorporating additional agents for new technologies and reallocating tasks among agents based on evolving project needs.
 LMA systems ensure that complex projects, which may be overwhelming for individual developers or traditional teams, can be managed effectively through distributed intelligence and collaborative agent frameworks. \end{enumerate}